rightjs/rightjs-docs/docs/en/docs/core/util.md

     isHash(mixed value) -> boolean check result

-Checks if the given value is a pure JavaScript object (a hash)
+Checks if the given value is a pure JavaScript object (a hash).

     isHash([1,2,3]);      // -> false
     isHash('foo bar');    // -> false